Tokyo counts cost of USD 15 billion pandemic Olympics 'gamble'

 But it will take longer for Japan to reckon with a Games that were highly controversial and unfolded as virus cases exploded in Tokyo and elsewhere.

-The Asahi Shimbun daily, which had called for cancellation despite being a sponsor of the Games, said the nearly $15 billion event was a "gamble" with people's lives.
+The Asahi Shimbun daily, which had called for cancellation despite being a sponsor of the Games, said the nearly USD 15 billion event was a "gamble" with people's lives.

 "This gamble went ahead, making the situation worse," it said on Monday.